ENG517/Procedure/kenneym/seatingorientation.md

 Seating arrangements in the Landing completely change the atmosphere of your event.
 The space includes tables and chairs both at the center of the space and against the walls that can be rolled around to better accomodate your event.

 We reccomend a maximum capacity of 20 people in the room.
-If you would like specific seating not outlined in this guide, please fill out **THIS FORM** This guide will show you to how orient the space for presentations requiring rows of seated attention toward the OLED screen.
+If you would like specific seating not outlined in this guide, please fill out[this form](https://studentcenters.ncsu.edu/events/resources/forms/event-request-form/) This guide will show you to how orient the space for presentations requiring rows of seated attention toward the OLED screen.

 ## Prerequisites
 * Event reservation confirmation
 * Physical means to lift and push around tables and chairs

-If you did not reserve the space for your event, please fill out **this form.**
+If you did not reserve the space for your event, please fill out [this form.](https://studentcenters.ncsu.edu/events/resources/forms/event-request-form/)

 ### Landing Seating Materials Checklist
 * 2 tables